Quenty/NevermoreEngine/readme.md

 # About
-NevermoreEngine is a collection of useful libraries for ROBLOX development.
+Nevermore is a collection of useful libraries for ROBLOX development.

-Pick and choose the libraries to load, and NevermoreEngine will lazily load libraries and dependencies.

 ## Features
+* **OOP** - Many of the libraries in Nevermore are OOP
 * **Lazy loading** - Loads libraries only when you ask for them
 * **Lots of libraries** - Lots of libraries that handle all sorts of logical issues that may occur during ROBLOX game development
 * **Tested** - Used in several games that have made it to the front page, NevermoreEngine works without lots of testing